ndlevinzon/Comp_Chem/Docking/UCSF_Dock/subdock/README.md

 * subdock.bash can be called directly from any location- it is not sensitive to the current working directory.

-# What's New?

-Compared to older scripts, SUBDOCK is easier to use, has more features, and is much more flexible!

-## December 2022

-* All jobs platforms (e.g slurm, sge) are supported on the same script

-* GNU Parallel is now supported as a jobs platform!
-Ideal for small-scale local testing. (https://www.gnu.org/software/parallel/)

-* Subdock can now be run on both db2.gz individual files & db2.tgz packages.
-A batch_size can be set for both types, allowing for more flexibility.

-* Arguments can be provided environmentally, e.g "export KEY=VALUE" or on the command line e.g "--key=value"

-* Subdock now prints out a superscript to copy-paste on success, convenient for re-submission.

-* Fully restartable on all jobs platforms!
-See below section for an explanation on what this means, why it matters, and instructions on usage.

-* INDOCK version header is automatically corrected, as are any file paths referenced by INDOCK.

-## May 2023

-* You can provide http(s) URLs to dockable files as your input in lieu of file paths!

-* Charity engine is now supported as a jobs platform!
-More instructions for using this further down. (https://www.charityengine.com/)

-* Subdock will automatically detect if your jobs failed- no need to use an extra script to check if your jobs have actually finished or not

 # Supported Platforms

 There are four platforms currently supported: